 When making a diagnosis, it's helpful if the doctor obtains one or more ADHD assessments or behavior checklists from the child's parents and the classroom teacher.
 If applicable, a teacher or caregiver from an after school program should also fill out an assessment.
 Some common rating scales used to assess children with ADHD include:

 - The Vanderbilt Assessment Scale.
 This is a 55-question assessment tool.
 It reviews symptoms of ADHD according to the DSM-V criteria.
 It also screens for co-existing conditions such as conduct disorder, oppositional-defiant disorder, anxiety and depression, and more.

 - Behavior Assessment System for Children (BASC).
 This scale assesses such things as hyperactivity, aggression, and conduct problems.
 It also addresses anxiety, depression, attention and learning problems, and lack of certain essential skills.

-- Child Behavior Checklist/Teacher Report Form.
+- Child Behavior Checklist/Teacher Report Form (CBCL).
 Among other things, this scale assesses physical complaints, aggressive or delinquent behavior, and withdrawal.